Canop/deser-hjson/README.md

 # deser_hjson

-This is a Serde 1.0 compatible deserializer for [Hjson](https://hjson.github.io/), tailored for derive powered deserialization.
+This is a Serde deserializer for [Hjson](https://hjson.github.io/), tailored for derive powered deserialization.

 Hjson is a good language for a configuration file.
 Such files should be written by a human, read and modified by other humans, then deserialized into a precise structure by a program: